Japan protests to China after radar pointed at vessel

-"Projecting fire control radar is very unusual," Japanese Defense Minister Itsunori Onodera told reporters of the incident, which he said occurred on January 30 but took time to confirm.
+"Projecting fire control radar is very unusual," Japanese Defence Minister Itsunori Onodera told reporters of the incident, which he said occurred on January 30 but took time to confirm.

 "One mistake, and the situation would become very dangerous."